 Using hashtags is the easiest way to encourage your customers to start creating user-generated content.

-By establishing a brand-specific hashtag, you’re opening your brand to communication with your clients, both current and potential.
+By establishing a brand-specific hashtag, you’re opening your brand to communicate with your clients, both current and potential.
 First off, it makes your company considerably more discoverable, which will in effect drive additional customers to your social media channels.

 A brand hashtag will also ensure that people who are the proponents and advocates of your store will have their voices heard.
 This will provide them with a platform to share UGC.